ceph/ceph/doc/releases/octopus.rst

   or positional arguments is resurrected.
 Such invocations accidentally became limited to just the default pool (``rbd_default_pool``) in v15.2.14.

+* Users who were running OpenStack Manila to export native CephFS, who upgraded their Ceph cluster from Nautilus (or earlier) to a later major version, were vulnerable to an attack by malicious users (:ref:`CVE-2022-0670`).
+The vulnerability allowed users to obtain access to arbitrary portions of the CephFS filesystem hierarchy, instead of being properly restricted to their own subvolumes.
+The vulnerability is due to a bug in the "volumes" plugin in Ceph Manager.
+  This plugin is responsible for managing Ceph File System subvolumes which are used by OpenStack Manila services as a way to provide shares to Manila users.

+  With this release, the vulnerability is fixed.
+Administrators who are concerned they may have been impacted should audit the CephX keys in their cluster for proper path restrictions.

+  Again, this vulnerability only impacts OpenStack Manila clusters which provided native CephFS access to their users.

 Changelog
 ---------------